GordStephen/pdsite/docs/installing.md

 chmod 744 .pdsite/bin/pdsite
 ```

-At this point the script can be run from anywhere using `~/.pdsite/bin/pdsite`.
-You will probably want to add `~/.pdsite/bin` to your shell's PATH variable to be able to simply call `pdsite` in the future.
+At this point, the script can be run from anywhere using `~/.pdsite/bin/pdsite`.
+You will probably want to add `~/.pdsite/bin` to your shell's `PATH` variable
+to be able to simply call `pdsite` in the future.